omerb01/puq/README.md

   <img src="images/demo.gif" />
 </p>

-*Animated figure demonstrates the operation of RDA-PUQ*.
+*Animated figure illustrates uncertainty regions produced by RDA-PUQ*.

 **TLDR**:
 Given an input image, we aim to predict a linear space called the uncertainty region.